robmarkcole/fire-detection-from-images/README.md

 * Combining multiple signals & priors to improve [ROC characteristics](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)

 ## Tooling and approach
-* Frames will be fed through a fire/normal classifier.
-On positive detection of fire frames are fed to an object detection model to determine the size/severity of the fire.
+* Frames will be fed through neural net.
+On positive detection of fire metrics are extracted.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
-* Remain open to pytorch & tensorflow2
+* Remain open to pytorch & tensorflow2.
+However for low cost solution probably tensorflow-lite should be used.
 * Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth.
 Additionally or alternatively use kaggle, any particular advantages vs colab?
 * Identify any relevant guidance/legislation on required accuracy of fire detection techniques